sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 - **paymentId**: String to specify the original sale payment's ID that is supposed to be refunded.
 In the [Start payment](#start-payment) section, it is called "generatedPaymentId".
 - **generatedRefundId**: String to uniquely specify the refund.
 - **amount**: Decimal number indicating the amount to be refunded, which cannot be higher than the original payment's amount.
-- **currency**: 3 letter ISO character (e.g. EUR) that is identical with the original sale payment's currency.
+- **currency**: 3 letter ISO character (e.g. EUR) that is identical to the original sale payment's currency.

  ```java
  private RefundRequest startRefund(String paymentId, BigDecimal amount, Currency currency,